 If you are viewing this post by email or in a reader, you may need to come to the blog to see my latest news segment: Summer Time Learning!

-And one more blog post with summer time ideas from Educational Creativity!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+And one more blog post with summer time ideas from Educational Creativity!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!